10dollars/tendollars.github.io.raw/_posts/2014-04-12-greg-leppert.md

 #### I was wondering if you had any theories you were trying to test out for finding a balance between intimate and global sharing, and what you think separates a Reading comments section from the default comments section taking place on the same page.

 This really stemmed from Reading being a somewhat small community and the web being a rather large place.
-There's a line of code thats been commented out in the Reading codebase with a note that says "uncomment when needed".
+There's a line of code that's been commented out in the Reading codebase with a note that says "uncomment when needed".
 That line would filter the list of readers and comments, limiting them to the people you follow.
 My hope, and why it was unfiltered by default, is that Reading will gather people around distinct ideas and interests rather than broad topics.

 I've often wondered if the breadth of the premise that brings people together correlates to the potential for conflict and noise.
 With Reading, you're seeing specific people and specific comments because you're all reading a specific piece of content.
 The next page you post to Reading might have an entirely new set of folks.
 Contrast this with a community where you're bound together by topics as broad as "videos" or "sports" where users will have a much greater challenge finding common ground.